 One member of your committee will serve as chair.
-This is typically the faculty member who will be supervising your University Scholar project and plan of study most closely, though other members of your advisory committee will also review your progress and advise you.
+This is typically the faculty member who will be supervising your University Scholar project and learning plan most closely, though other members of your advisory committee will also review your progress and advise you.

 Finding Committee Members

 Your committee will offer guidance and support during your application process (including conceptualizing proposal ideas and drafting your application) and throughout the duration of your project.
-You may have three faculty members already in mind.
-But it is OK if you don’t.
+You may have three faculty members already in mind, but it is okay if you do not.
 If you are not sure how to begin locating appropriate faculty members, you can: